 WRITING/GRAMMAR: We will continue to work on our creative writing skills, as well as the 6 Traits of Writing, and other writing activities around sentence and paragraph structure, and using basic grammar correctly in our writing.
 We will also continue to work on our Grammar, as well as, our Handwriting cursive skills each week.

-Well, I think February’s Newsette has run out of news…..until March.
+Well, I think March’s Newsette has run out of news…..until May.
 I just want all of you to know how fortunate and blessed I am to have the opportunity to help guide your child, with you as partners, through this new year.

 Here’s to a positive and most productive year together again in 2018.
 I wish to thank you for all that you do for your child’s educational journey.
 Since you are their primary teachers, I’m honored to be on the same team!